njukenanli/Sliding-Bert/readme.md

 >
 > d.save_json(filename)

 **Coreference Elimination**: As only one sentence of the reply is entered each time, the model does not know the preceding text.
 Therefore, It is impossible for the model to know what the pronouns and the other reference words mean, and it is predictable that when a pronouns is replaced with what it really means, the model would perform better.
-Here I used the pretrained Spacy large English model to extract lexical features from a whole paragraph of a response, and used pretrained neural-coref model to cluster the words with referential relationships.
+Here I used the pretrained Spacy large English model to extract lexical features from a whole paragraph of a response, and then input the extracted features into the pretrained neural-coref model to cluster the words with referential relationships.
 After that, only the high scored referential clusters were picked out, and the pronouns in them were replaced with the corresponding specific nouns.

 This code was put in a new env, see directory “**coref**”.

-As this method cannot replace the reference to a whole sentence, like “......
-This is a shame.” and “......
-For example, the explanation is not very detailed.”, so the whole sentence before such reference was re-added before the target sentence with a sentence reference, using:
+As this method cannot replace the reference to a whole sentence, like “**......** This is a shame.” and “**......** For example, the explanation is not very detailed.”, so the whole sentence before such reference was re-added before the target sentence with a sentence reference, using:

 > d.json_replace_this_example()